Jenbai22/ripe-tomatoes/journals/jen_bailey.md

 ## Jan 20

 Today we created a favorites count to show how many times a movie has been added to a users favorites.
 We made it so that random movies show on the homepage.
 We also added a loading bar to show whilst the page is loading.

+## Jan 23

+Today we checked through our code to make sure it was clean and there were no comments or console.logs left in there.